 What have you got to show for your hard work?

 When did you start work?
 How many years have you been working for so far?
-I am 41 years old and I started work straight after college at age 18.
-I have been working for 23 years so my working life is longer than my non-working life!
+I am 42 years old and I started work straight after college at age 18.
+Well I started a little earlier as I had saturday jobs but full time I have been working for 24 years!
+My working life is longer than my non-working life!

-I started to wonder how much I earned in those 23 years and how much I had kept.
+I started to wonder how much I earned in those 24 years and how much I had kept?

 Warning this article might be quite depressing for some people!
 This doesn’t mean you shouldn’t read the article and then do something about it!
 In fact if it is depressing for you to think about these concepts it is even more important that you do it!